zramsay/eris-cli/docs/getting-started.md

     Container edbae127e1a31f1f85fbe14359362f7943028e57dc5eec4d91a71df706f5240f exited with status 1
     ```

     This means that the account `03E3FAC131CC111D78B569CEC45FA42CE5DA8AD8` has not been registered in the `genesis.json`.
-The account which is not registered will be the same account you told epm to use via the signing server (`eris-keys`).
+The account which is not registered will be the same account you told [eris pkgs do] to use via the signing server (`eris-keys`).

     To "see" your `genesis.json` then do this: